inspiraller/cmd-try-catch/README.md

 - If one of those commands fail then I want to try a series of catch commands.
 - If the catch command fails, then move onto the next catch command.
 If that catch command succeeds then retry the original command.
 - If the original command passes, then move onto the next top command, otherwise stop the entire sequence.
 - If the original command fails again, then try any remaining untried catch commands.
-If there are not, then stop the sequence.
+If there are no more catch commands, then stop the sequence.
-- If all commands in the top list pass then return a success resopnse.
+- If all commands in the top list pass then return a success response.

-move onto the next try command in the top array.

 **example:**
 ```typescript